-8. The Didactic Board recognizes studies and research undertaken abroad in preparation for the final degree exam as well as educational internships based on international agreements (for example, the Erasmus Traineeship), as long as the nature of the activity, the commitment involved and the results are documented.
+8. The Committee appointed by the Board recognizes studies and research undertaken abroad in preparation for the final degree exam as well as educational internships based on international agreements (for example, the Erasmus Traineeship), as long as the nature of the activity, the commitment involved and the results are documented.